ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a href="#Contents">Back to contents</a>

+<a name="DP_SolvingDP"></a>
+### Solving a DP Problem
+The DP question solving can be divided into further smaller tasks (Just like DP XD):
+1. State identification: A state in a DP problem can be defined as something that helps you identify at which subproblem have you reached in your dp.
+For example it can be dp[index], where index is used to identify the the current subproblem, that is the current level can be traced using the index.
+In a knapsack problem thsi would be the [index][weight] and hence the dp formed is of the type dp[index][weight].
+Hence the state identifier should be a value or at max two that help you identify the current subproblem uniquely from others.
+2. Relations between states: Find the recursive relations which defines your state(n) in terms of previously calculated values like n-1, n-2, ... and so on.
+3. Choosing between tabulation and memoization: This choice should be made according to the differences explained in the above section.

+Majority of the DP problems can be categorized into t

+<a href="#Contents">Back to contents</a>

 <a name="DP_BacktrackDP"></a>
 ### DP with Backtracking
 In certain situations we might need to solve a question with baktracking.
 Backtracking enables us to explore all outcomes and choose the best later on when directly going for a particular outcome or greedy solution wont work.